aspiringpro/marcusreed-ed838/src/pages/index.md

           style to fit your needs.

-          > Have no fear of perfection—you’ll never reach it. –Salvador Dali
+          > Have no fear of perfection—you’ll never reach it.

+          --Salvador Dali
       - title: Development
         content: >-
           As my knowledge of coding languages is quite extensive,  I am capable